JustalK/LABORATORY-TYPESCRIPT/README.md

-# REACT TYPESCRIPT APP TEMPLATE
+# LABORATORY TYPESCRIPT

 [![Maintainability Status](https://api.codeclimate.com/v1/badges/f6f7ed79501f794ce74d/maintainability)](https://codeclimate.com/github/JustalK/REACT-APP/maintainability)
 ![David](https://img.shields.io/david/justalk/REACT-APP)

 ## Goal

-This project is a template for building react-app with all my favorite tools already configured.

-Obviously, the app is using the latest version of `react`.
-For avoiding the relative path, I modified the webpack and allowing the import with an alias.
-I also added the support for sass files.

-In addition, I added `prettier` and configured it for working well with `esLint`.
-Finally, I added the basic usefull package such as the router and the helmet.

-The maintainability of the project is checked by `codeclimate`.
+This project is a laboratory for `TypeScript` and also a place for me to remember some way of writing edge cases.

+The app is using `React` associated with `TypeScript`.
+So most of the TS in the app is only focus on React notation.

 ## Plan of the presentation